GoudanHan/APLAS2022/README.md

   </li>
   <li><a href="#graph">Scripts for Generating Graphs</a></li>
 </ul>
+<p>Since the datasets and Kaggle notebooks are stored online, and the virtual machine is public to anyone on Dropbox.
+The our artifact submitted on Zenodo will just be the scripts for generating the graphs, which contain size less than 1M.</p>
 <h2> Experiments </h2>
 <p>Recall the two main experiments we've done in this work.</p>
 <ul>
   <li><a href="#training">Natural Language models' accuracies.</a></li>
   <li><a href="#nate">Redo NATE's experiments under the <em>new metric</em>.</a></li>
 </ul>
-<p>Since the datasets and Kaggle notebooks are stored online.
-The our artifact submitted on Zenodo will just be the virtual machine and scripts for generating the graphs, which contain size 5.2GB.</p>

 <h2 id="training">Natrual language models' accruacies </h2>
 <h3>Environment Introduction & Setting up </h3>
 For this line of experiments, we used Kaggle notebook and its GPU accelerator to train the following models.